 There’s a lot of software created to prevent cyberbullying, and they do an excellent job of protecting both children and adults from oppression.
 This software includes privacy tools and settings, location sharing, and filters on social media.

 If all these continue, it can significantly decrease the occurrence of oppression.
 In turn, this can reduce the prevalence of drug abuse in school and the workplace.

 Where Can Victims and Bullies Get Professional Help?

 Bullying is hard on all parties involved.
-Since poor self-esteem is a risk factor for becoming a bully and a victim of bullying, constructive measures that promote self-confidence are important ways to reduce this risk.
+Since poor self-esteem is a risk factor for becoming a bully and a victim, constructive measures promoting self-confidence are essential ways to reduce the risk of bullying in schools and the workplace.
 These can include engaging in work projects, sports, musical activities, theatrical performances, and psychotherapy.

-Therapy can explore the child’s feelings, thoughts, and behavior and help them stop bullying other students and/or protect themselves from bullying.
+Therapy can explore the child’s feelings, thoughts, and behavior and help them stop the oppression of other students and protect themselves from pressure.
 Professional help is mandatory in cases where the child is experiencing severe trauma, such as parental separation or the death of a parent.
-Psychotherapy and possibly medication therapy may be required if the bully or victim of bullying has grave emotional or physiological symptoms that keep them from functioning optimally.
+In addition, psychotherapy and possibly medication therapy may be required if the bully or victim has grave emotional or physiological symptoms that keep them from functioning optimally.

 Find the best treatment options.
 Call our free and confidential helpline

 - National Center for Education Statistics, Bullying Fast Facts. https://nces.ed.gov/fastfacts/display.asp?id=719

 - Stopbullying, Facts about bullying. https://www.stopbullying.gov/resources/facts